stpoular/DTWfastNN/README.md

 **
 ** This code shows an example of performing Dynamic Time Warping using the tree-based fast Nearest Neighbor ** algorithm of Katsavounidis et al. [1].
+** This code is provided "as is", please use it at your own risk.
-** In case you use this code for research purposes, please cite [1].
+** You can freely use this code for research purposes, citing [1].
 **
 ** [1] I. Katsavounidis, C.-C.J.
 Kuo, and Zhen Zhang.
 Fast tree-structured nearest neighbor ** encoding for vector quantization.
 IEEE Transactions on Image Processing, 5 (2):398 - 404, 1996.